ECLAT Yacht in St Tropez

 Cannes & Cannes Islands

-Just off the palm-lined boulevards of Cannes lies the other face of the French Riviera: the quiet, enchanting islands of Les Isles de Lerins.
-Idyllic and timeless, this little archipelago offers the perfect day out on a boat, with its rocky, crystal clear coves shaded by pine trees and winding forest paths leading past medieval monasteries and vineyards.
+Just off the palm-lined boulevards of Cannes lies the other face of the French Riviera: the quiet, enchanting islands of Les Îles de Lérins.
+Idyllic and timeless, this little archipelago offers the perfect day out by boat, where rocky, crystal-clear coves are shaded by umbrella pines and winding forest paths lead past medieval monasteries and centuries-old vineyards.
+Only minutes from the Croisette, the pace slows dramatically — the soundtrack becomes cicadas and lapping water, and the air carries the scent of salt and resin.

 Port of Cannes, France